 2.35 €: Price per share paid by foreign institutional investors

 8th stage - October 2011: The final step

 The new reference partner of the increasingly multinational EDP was from China.
 China Three Gorges was chosen by the Portuguese state in the last round of privatization, beating out the competition from Brazilian companies Eletrobras and Cemig, and the German E.ON.
 21.35% of the capital gave the Chinese company the largest shareholder participation in exchange for €2.69 billion and a pipeline of fundamental funding for EDP's future.

 "The public display of interest from the largest and most respected global players in the industry confirms, once again, EDP's capacity to lead, differentiate itself, and strengthen its position."

-António Mexia, world president of EDP, in a letter sent to employees in October 2011
+António Mexia, CEO of EDP, in a letter sent to employees in October 2011

 Luis Santos Matos recently completed 40 years of service and believes he will be around for a lot longer.
 "Early retirement?
 No way.
 It doesn't cross my mind.
 There is still a lot to learn", he says.

 Over the past few years, EDP has grown, evolved, and surpasses borders, while recovering its shareholder structure and gaining the robustness to respond to global challenges.
 With presences in Spain, France, Belgium, Romania, Poland, Italy, UK, China, Canada, USA, Brazil, and Mexico, the current geographic distribution of EDP Group extends across the entire globe.